 - The dogs must be spayed or neutered timely.

-Adopting a Piebald Dane and rescuing one
+Adopting a Piebald Dane vs rescuing one

-You can also opt to adopt a mismarked Dane from a rescue shelters.
+You can also opt to adopt a mismarked Dane from a rescue shelter.
 Numerous mismarked Danes are in dire need of your support and home.
 Instead of buying a mismarked Dane puppy and promoting its breeding choose one of the dogs that are already out there and helpless.